GoogleCloudPlatform/workflows-demos/workflow-tasks-workflow/README.md

 ![Parallel executions with rate limits](./images/image2.png)

-Playing with different rate limits, you can better utilize your quoata and stay below the limits without triggering unnecessary failures.
+Playing with different dispatch rates and concurrency settings of Cloud Tasks queues, you can better utilize your quota and stay below the limits without triggering unnecessary quota related failures.